MustakAbsarKhan/stock_watch_py_script/README.md

 4. The script will display the extracted stock data for each stock in the console.

-5. If you prefer using the executable file (`stock_watch.exe`) you can find it as `stock_watch.zip` inside exe_file folder.
+5. If you prefer using the executable file (`stock_watch.exe`) you can find it as `stock_watch.zip` inside exe_file folder in the [Repository](https://github.com/MustakAbsarKhan/stock_watch_py_script).
 You can simply double-click on it to launch the program.
 The executable file eliminates the need for installing dependencies and running the script from the command line.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.